danelh/test/b.md

 #### Frequencey

 The verbs were sorted by frequency using the [Perseus Vocabulary Tool's](http://www.perseus.tufts.edu/hopper/vocablist?lang=la) _weighted frequency_ attribute. the document pool used contained the prominent anthers of the classical period.
+Trainer did not distinguished between differnt verbs of the same root like _volo(irregular)_ and _volo(first)_: they both have the same frequency. (the highest of the two).